How to Tell If A Pork Chop is Cooked All the Way Through?

 How Do You Know When Pork Chops Are Done?

-Pork chop doneness can be judged by a number of visual indicators, textures, and—above all—hitting the ideal interior temperature.
+Many visual indicators, such as textures, can indicate pork chop doneness —and, above all, whether it has reached the ideal internal temperature.
 Here are a few ways to tell when pork chops are perfectly cooked:

 1. Visual Inspection: